korpens1/KS_Loading/README.md

 ## Configuration

-The configuration can be found in the KS Studi documentation.
+The configuration can be found in the KS Studi0 documentation.

 Docs: [Click here](https://ks-code.mintlify.app/gh/ks_loading)